Joshua (2002 film)

-Joshua is a 2002 American drama film based on the novel of the same name by Joseph F. Girzone.
-It was produced by Crusader Entertainment and directed by Jon Purdy.
+Joshua is a 2002 American drama film directed by Jon Purdy, based on Joseph F. Girzone's novel of the same name, and starring Tony Goldwyn in a leading role.
+It was distributed by Artisan Entertainment.

 Plot

-The movie is about a mysterious man named Joshua who appears in a small town named Auburn and begins changing the lives of everyone he meets, simply by being around them.
+The film follows a mysterious man named Joshua who appears in a small town named Auburn and begins changing the lives of everyone he meets, simply by being around them.

 Joshua takes up residence in a barn that he rents from Joan Casey to use as his home and woodcarving shop.
 To the surprise of a local priest, the roof does not leak after Joshua moves in, despite the many holes in it.

 The more time Joshua spends in town, the more attention he draws to himself simply by doing what he does.
 He begins by rebuilding the Baptist Church which was destroyed during a storm the year before.
 He gets the attention of many locals by carrying a huge log of ash through town and out to his barn, some estimates range that it weighs at least 300 pounds.

-Later, Father Tordone of the local Catholic church hires him to carve a statue of the Apostle Peter, to which Joshua responds that it should be made of ash and that he "knows Peter".
+Later, Father Tordone of the local Catholic church hires him to carve a statue of the Apostle Peter, to which Joshua responds that it should be made of ash and that he knows "Peter".

 Joshua spends his next few weeks helping out anyone he meets, who in return help him rebuild the Baptist Church.
 He intervenes in a Tent Revival, where a con artist is tricking people into believing that he is healing people through the power of God.
 Joshua tells him, "You don't have to do it this way", and proceeds to restore sight to a blind woman sitting in the audience.

 Father Tordone becomes very suspicious of Joshua's behavior and motives, and tries to convince the Vatican to step in and stop him before he gains more followers and creates his own cult.
-It isn't until Joshua resurrects a man from the dead that the Catholic Church takes interest in him and invites him to Rome.
+It is not until Joshua resurrects a man from the dead that the Catholic Church takes interest in him and invites him to Rome.